jordanmalecki/onemap/README.md

 ### 6. **Stats**:

-Ride stats are visulized using the combined `plot_stats.py` and `one_stat.py` functionalities integrated into the main process.
+Ride stats are visualized using the combined `plot_stats.py` and `one_stat.py` functionalities integrated into the main process.

 When you run the main script (`run.py`), it will:
 - Generate individual statistical plot images in the `out` directory.